The Federalist Society

 Leonard Leo

 Leonard Leo is the co-chairman of the Federalist Society’s board of directors and previously served as its vice president.
 An attorney and the architect behind the organization’s takeover of the U.S. Supreme Court, he is personally responsible for Trump’s three SCOTUS appointees – Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett – and aided in the confirmations of John Roberts, Samuel Alito, and Clarence Thomas.
 For the latter’s confirmation process, Leo worked to discredit Anita Hill’s allegations of sexual harassment by Thomas.
 Leo started at the Federalist Society in 1991 and was head of its lawyers’ division by 2001.
 Realizing that the Federalist Society did not have the public opinion on its side, Leo surmised the group needed to stack the courts.
 Leo left his full-time work in 2020 to focus on building a monied conservative network.
 Leo is a trustee for several organizations, both 501(c)(3) and 501(c)(4) nonprofits and for-profits.
 He was previously listed as the co-chair of the board for Students for Life of America.
 Leo advocates for originalist interpretation of the law to cloak his anti-human rights agenda in a cloak of neutrality; he once said people should not be worried about the overturning of Roe but instead should be “worried about having judges who are really going to interpret the law as written.”
 He arranged for Ginni Thomas, wife of Justice Clarence Thomas, to be paid thousands of dollars in consulting fees.
-Through illegal lobbying within the Federalist Society, Leo obtained a $1.6 billion windfall and became the sole trustee of Marble Freedom Trust.
+Through questionable lobbying within the Federalist Society, Leo obtained a $1.6 billion windfall and became the sole trustee of Marble Freedom Trust.
 Tax filings show contributions from Marble Freedom Trust made their way to the anti-abortion group American Association of Pro-Life Obstetricians and Gynecologists, a plaintiff in U.S. Food and Drug Administration v.
 Alliance for Hippocratic Medicine.

 Close This Read More